PerryRhodan/TTSDK-Relay/README.md

 // before they are send out
 relay.newOutMessage(message, tag, targets);

-// when ready, you can send out a message
+// when ready, you can send out a message.
-// keep in mind there is a delay of >10 seconds
+// Keep in mind there is a delay of >10 seconds
 // imposed in how often messages can be sent.
 // So we can test that first:
 if(relay.readyToSend())
 	relay.sendNext();

-// to check if you have received a message,
+// To check if you have received a message,
 // call the pullMessages and then check
 // if there is a new unread message to
 // be handled